wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **M:**&ensp;To take appearance for reality is a grievous sin and the cause of all calamities.
 You are the all-pervading, eternal and infinitely creätive awareness: consciousness.
 All else is local and temporary.
 Don’t forget what you are.
 In the meantime work to your heart’s content.
 Work and knowledge should go hand in hand.

 **Q:**&ensp;My own feeling is that my spiritual development is not in my hands.
-Making one’s own plans and carrying them out leads nowhere.
+Makeïng one’s own plans and carrying them out leads nowhere.
 I just run in circles round myself.
 When God considers the fruit to be ripe, He will pluck it and eat it.
 Whichever fruit seems green to Him will remain on the world’s tree for another day.

 **M:**&ensp;You think God knows you?
 Even the world He does not know.